peripateticlearner/frontend-capstone/README.md

 > 💡 **Tip:** Sign up as a new user or use the test accounts above to explore the app!

+> ⚠️ **Hosting Note:** This demo uses free-tier hosting (Render).
+On the first request after 15 minutes of inactivity, the backend may take 30-60 seconds to wake up.
+If you see a connection message, please wait a moment and try again.
+This is a limitation of free hosting and would not occur in a production environment with paid hosting ($7/month eliminates cold starts).
+To demonstrate understanding of production considerations, UptimeRobot monitoring is used to prevent most cold starts during demo usage.

 > 📌 **Note:** This is a portfolio/demonstration project showcasing full-stack development skills.
 All data is for testing purposes only.

 ## Features